The Ultimate Guide to Becoming a Pharmacy Technician

 Further, pharmacy technicians should be adaptable and able to work flexible schedules – especially when they’re new to the job.

 The average salary for new pharmacy technicians can vary based on where you live, who you work for, and even your education and credentials.
-The average entry-level pay was $35,100 in May 2020, while the highest paid pharmacy technicians were those who worked in state, local, and private hospitals, earning $39,290 per year.
+The average entry-level pay was $37,790 in 2022, with those in the highest paying roles - usually in hospital pharmacies - earning $45,300 per year.

-How to seek employment as a pharmacy technician
+How to get a job as a pharmacy technician

 If you completed an externship at a local pharmacy, the best bet is to ask whether they have any current open positions you can apply for if they don’t just ask you to stay on themselves.
 The pharmacists and other techs you’ve worked with know you, your skills, and your passion for the job.